pokey/dotfiles/doc/README.md

   that allows me to have lots of different terminal sessions open and switch between them
 - [fzf](fzf.md) contains info about how I use the fzf fuzzy-finder
+- [hammerspoon](hammerspoon.md) contains info about customizations that leverage hammerspoon